-- The GMHL is a paid league, and many players and their parents consider the level of hockey play in it to be low because of this.
-What do you think about this?
+- The GMHL is a paid league, what do you think about this?
 Why did you go from free JHL to paid GMHL?

-I must say right away that the level in this league is far from weak.
-Naturally, he falls short of the Russian MHL, but he also does not lose to smithereens.
+I must say right away that the level in this league is very strong.
+Naturally, it falls short of major junior, but is not far behind.
 This league is a kind of springboard to higher leagues.
 It is very problematic to leave for Canada at my age directly to CHL, since Europeans get there through a draft at 16.
 I had a chance to come to GMHL and show myself in front of the scouts, which I did.
-Scouts from different leagues came to the games of our team, including the New Jersey Titans of the NAHL league in the USA, who were interested in me in the first place.
-Getting a visa is another matter.
-In this I was less fortunate, because I was refused an American visa and could not come to the NAHL team to watch
+Scouts from different leagues came to the games of our team, including the New Jersey Titans of the NAHL league in the USA, who offered a call up to their club mid-season.
+Unfortunately, because I was refused an American visa and could join the NAHL team.

 - How does GMHL differ from MHL?

 These leagues are different.
 Hockey in Canada is tougher and the GMHL is no different.
 In moments you need to think quickly and make decisions: if they meet on the field, they will be greeted harshly.
 In the JHL, there is more speed hockey, but due to the large size of the field, the player has more time to make a decision, although the pace of the game is high.
 I also want to note that there are more individual players in Canada who are not afraid to take risks and create something at the wrong gate.

 - What do you think about the GMHL and the team you played for?